-Canada aims to welcome between 64, 000 - 81, 500 immigrants through the Provincial Nominee Programs (PNPs) in 2021.
+Canada aims to welcome between 64,000 - 81,500 immigrants through the Provincial Nominee Programs (PNPs) in 2021.
 Just how many PNPs are there in Canada?
 There are more than 80 provincial nomination pathways under 11 main provincial nominee programs in Canada that allow participating provinces and territories to nominate eligible economic immigration candidates for Canadian permanent residence.
-Learn more about the Provincial Nomination Programs for exciting alternative routes to Canada.
+Learn more about the different Provincial Nominee Program types for exciting alternative routes to Canada.

 About Canada's Provincial Nominee Programs